andreisid/andreisid.github.io/docker/index.md

 ***WORKDIR*** - Sets the working directory for any RUN, CMD, ENTRYPOINT, COPY and ADD instructions that follow it in the Dockerfile.
 If the WORKDIR doesn’t exist, it will be created.

 ***LABEL*** - Used to set metadata on an image. version,description,etc..
 LABEL key=value

+***EXPOSE*** I informs Docker that the container listens on the specified network ports at runtime.

+***COPY*** - Copies new files or directories from src to dest on the container

+***USER*** - Sets the user name or UID to use when running the image and for any RUN, CMD and ENTRYPOINT cmmands

+***ARG*** - Defines a variable that users can pass at build-time to the builder with: docker build --build-arg varname=value.
+Use it in Dokerfile with USER command like this: USER ${user:-some_user}

 **Note**: Each entry of the above types in a Dockerfile will be an
 	intermediate docker image.
 Use ase few entries as possible by